Mimichic/BNN-accelarator/README.md

-# <PROJECT_NAME> — A Streaming Binarized Neural Network Accelerator for MNIST
+# A Streaming Binarized Neural Network Accelerator for MNIST

+[Kindly note that the README still needs some major updates !!]

 <!-- Badges: replace or delete -->
 ![Language](https://img.shields.io/badge/SystemVerilog-IEEE%201800-blue)